It was a casual affair that lasted only a day when it was first launched In 1980 by a group of Chicago restaurateurs.

-Other events during the annual summer festival in Grant Park include
+Other events during the annual summer festival include

-The official Taste of Chicago concert lineup was announced in May with tickets going on sale soon after at the Taste of Chicago website and TicketWeb.com.
+The official Taste of Chicago concert lineup will be announced in May with tickets going on sale soon after at the Taste of Chicago website and TicketWeb.com.

 Getting to Grant Park by car is problematic (though not impossible, with nearby parking available), but the summer crush makes public transportation the far more attractive option (for directions, see above).
 Hotels most convenient to the festival are the Hilton Chicago (720 South Michigan Avenue) and the Chicago Essex Inn (800 S Michigan Avenue).